Small-Loan-Studio/TGO/README.md

   and check validity using `gdlint`.
 More info can be found about the errors it reports and how to set up exclusions on [the wiki][gdlint-wiki].
 To manually run the linter see [docs/docker.md](./docs/docker.md).
-- GDScript should format tests cleanly before merge.
+- GDScript should format test cleanly before merge.
 In order to reduce merge issues we use an automated tool `gdformat` to ensure our code conforms to a consistent formatting spec.
 Details on this are available on [the wiki][gdformat-wiki].
 To manually run the linter see [docs/docker.md](./docs/docker.md).